 With an eye on creating liquidity that builds the foundation for investor confidence, enhancing volumes, increasing valuations, and improving performance in the market, SICO has been a pioneer market maker for a number of large-scale listed entities on the Bahrain Bourse (BHB).
 With a robust track record of almost 30 years of success, SICO's Market Making division actively participates in bid and offer sides, narrows down price spreads, and creates a market for select stocks, post-IPO listings, cross listings, and mature listings.

-The division continues to maintain its role as the top market maker in Bahrain and since 2018, SICO has had licenses to act as market maker on both UAE exchanges, the DFM, and ADX.
+The division continues to maintain its role as the top market maker in Bahrain and since 2018, SICO has had licenses to act as market maker on both UAE exchanges. the DFM, and ADX.
 In 2016, SICO launched and co-seeded the Bahrain Liquidity Fund (BLF).
 The BLF aims to create liquidity and to generate absolute returns for investors around the level of market returns.
 Since its inception, the Fund has gained traction and positive investment response, and continues to incur positive impact on market volumes, valuation, and performance.

 The BLF sustained its active role and liquidity provision on the BHB for the seventh consecutive year, witnessing an overall increase in liquidity over the previous year.
-B.S.C (BFLC) and DGC Hospitality & Partners and they In 2023, BLF's transactions accounted for 28.4% of the total Average Daily Trading Volume (ADTV) on the Bahrain Bourse, a decrease from the 36% share in 2022.
+In 2023, BLF's transactions accounted for 28.4% of the total Average Daily Trading Volume (ADTV) on the Bahrain Bourse, a decrease from the 36% share in 2022.
 This reduction in participation rate can be attributed to the heightened trading volumes, aligning with the Fund's function as a liquidity provider amidst market volatility.
-Regarding financial performance, the BLF achieved a return of 3.1% in 2023, inclusive of cash dividends distributed to the Fund's unitholders.
+Regarding financial performance, the BLF achieved a return of 3.1% in 2023, inclusive of cash dividends dis-